TimotheeMB/ProjectS4/Report.md

 ValuedPoint: +int value
 ```

+**GUI classes :**

+- Window: The main window of the software
+- DisplayPanel: The panel where the simulation is displayed (on the left)
+- ChoicesPanel: The panel where all the buttons, checkboxes, sliders and comboboxes are displayed (on the right)

+**Simulation classes :**

+- Simulation: The main simulation class, this is where the "entities" are where the paths of people are computed
+- Entities: It is an abstract mother class regrouping every elements that can be put in a simulation (persons, obstacles, and exits)
+- Person
+- Obstacle
+- Exit

+**Useful classes :**

+- Point: Mathematical point with (x,y) coordinates, that is used to refer to a "position in the map"
+- ValuedPoint: A point with a integer value used in the priority queue of the Dijkstra's algorithm (we need to sort the points by distance to the exit)
+- ValuedPointComparator *(not represented in the UML diagram)*: The comparator used in the priority queue to compare the points in order to sort them

+**Simplified global functioning :**

+The ChoicesPanel of the Window listen to the action of the used and manage the simulation of the window consequently: Compute the paths using Dijkstra's algorithm, Start it, Stop it....

+This same simulation is then displayed in the DisplayPanel of the Window.

 ## Possible improvements, bugs ...

 - The main problem of our crowd simulator is that when there is a small space between two obstacles or an obstacle and the boundary of the room the people try to pass even though their are too big and the get **stuck**.
 Indeed, the algorithm computes that there is available space, however, the person can't.
 - We could display a message if you use several times the same name for simulations you want to save (to avoid overwriting them).
 - We could add an ```Undo``` *(ctrl+z)* option.